-If you’re not ready to become weigh all your ingredients yet, a set of measuring spoons and a reliable set of measuring cups will definitely be a necessity.
-Baking is more science than art in my opinion. and measuring ingredients are way more important in baking than cooking.
+If you’re not ready to weigh all your ingredients yet, a set of measuring spoons and measuring cups will definitely be a necessity.
+Baking is more of a science than art in my opinion. and accurately measuring ingredients is way more important in baking than cooking.

-They also can make for beautiful additions to your kitchen, like these ones below!
+They also can make for beautiful additions to your kitchen, like the ones below!

 Cooling racks will allow your cookies and cakes to cool faster, without letting them sit in the moisture when you take them out of the oven.